NikolaGluh/RBXTracker/README.md

 # RBXTracker
-Roblox plugin to join players in games easily
+Roblox plugin for tracking players in games easily

+**DISCLAIMER: This plugin is made solely to help users locate other players.
+It is not to be used for any form of harassment.**